Boost Traffic and Leads with Programmatic SEO

 Background

-We have been working with our portfolio company, an alternative investment platform to build their system and enable technical integration.
-The company wanted to broaden their marketing channels to draw more leads, potentially via increasing site visitors organically.
+We have been working with our alternative investment platform portfolio company to build their system and enable technical integration.
+The company wanted to broaden its marketing channels to draw more leads by increasing site visitors organically.

 Stakeholder Communication to Align on Goals and Process

-The first step is always to understand the long-term goal, define the short term goal and how to achieve it.
-Figure 1 below shows an initial flow that I had in mind.
-Together with our partner’s marketing team, we discussed where to start, where to end, and how the flow might look like.
-It eventually got simplified and easier to understand (see Figure 2).
-I can then take Figure 2 to start visual design and technical investigation inside my team.
+The first step is to understand the long-term goal, define the short-term goal, and determine how to achieve it.
+Figure 1 below shows an initial flow that we had in mind.
+Together with our partner's marketing team, we discussed where to start, where to end, and how the flow might look.
+It eventually became simplified and easier to understand (see Figure 2).
+We then can use Figure 2 to start visual design and technical investigation by my team.

 an-early-draft-of-conceptualizing-the-flow.png